luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 D. Amazon Kinesis Data Streams

-82. What are the benefits of consolidated billing for AWS Cloud services?
+## 82. What are the benefits of consolidated billing for AWS Cloud services?
 (Choose two.)

-(X) A. Volume discounts
+**A. Volume discounts**

 B. A minimal additional fee for use

-(X) C. One bill for multiple accounts
+**C. One bill for multiple accounts**

 D. Installment payment options

 E. Custom cost and usage budget creation

-83. A user wants to review all Amazon S3 buckets with ACLs and S3 bucket policies in the S3 console.
+## 83. A user wants to review all Amazon S3 buckets with ACLs and S3 bucket policies in the S3 console.
 Which AWS service or resource will meet this requirement?

 A. S3 Multi-Region Access Points
 B. S3 Storage Lens